rcarrata/rcarrata.github.io/_posts/2021-04-10-rhacm-submariner.md

 }
 ```

-As we commented the type of the Instance is [m5n.large](https://aws.amazon.com/blogs/aws/new-m5n-and-r5n-instances-with-up-to-100-gbps-networking/), AWS EC2 instances with up to 100Gbps networking, and significant improvements in packet processing performance. :
+As we mentioned, the instance type is [m5n.large](https://aws.amazon.com/blogs/aws/new-m5n-and-r5n-instances-with-up-to-100-gbps-networking/), an AWS EC2 instance with up to 100Gbps networking and significant improvements in packet processing performance:

 ```
 $ oc get machineset aws-sub1-xxx-submariner-gw-eu-west-1b -n openshift-machine-api -o jsonpath={'.spec.template'}  | jq -r .spec.providerSpec.value.instanceType
 m5n.large
 ```

-On the other hand also have attached the two security groups with the ports for IPsec and IKE opened for connecting the overlay networks of both clusters:
+On the other hand, it also has the two security groups attached with the ports for IPsec and IKE opened for connecting the overlay networks of both clusters:

 ```
 $ oc get machineset aws-sub1-xxx-submariner-gw-eu-west-1b -n openshift-machine-api -o jsonpath={'.spec.template'}  | jq -r .spec.providerSpec.value.securityGroups